UnionInternationalCheminsdeFer/OSDM/spec/synchronization-management.md

 - `FULFILLMENT_REFUNDED`

   A fulfillment has been refunded.
-In case of deferred refund, it would be at the end of the « waiting period ».
+In case of deferred refund, it would be at the end of the _waiting period_.
 In case of seat release, it will take place at the moment of the actual refund.

   The recommended action is to retrieve the booking and update the local